Doctors Note Logo

 Why Tea Isn't Enough: Addressing the Root Cause of Nighttime Awakenings

-Herbal tea can help you relax, but it rarely fixes repeated nighttime awakenings, which are often driven by root causes like sleep apnea, chronic insomnia, hormonal shifts, blood sugar swings, anxiety, certain medications or alcohol, and REM sleep behavior disorder.
+Herbal tea may promote relaxation, but it rarely resolves repeated nighttime awakenings.
+Waking up multiple times at night is often caused by underlying conditions such as sleep apnea, chronic insomnia, hormonal changes, blood sugar fluctuations, anxiety, certain medications or alcohol use, and REM sleep behavior disorder.

 answer background